AGinnante/TCG/README.md

-# Alby is the boss
+# Mobile Robot Teleoperation

 This project allows to read the orientation of the right arm estimated by three different sensors, a smartwatch, a kinect and a leap motion.
-The controller collects these data and evaluates the linear and the angular velocity to be sent to the robot in order to meve it.
+The controller collects these data and evaluates the linear and the angular velocity to be sent to the robot in order to move it.

 ## The System’s Architecture